BU-Spark/pitne-affordable-housing-efficacy/fa25-team-b/README.md

 ## One-time setup
 1. Get `oauth_client.json` from a teammate and put it at `secrets/oauth_client.json`.
-2. macOS: double-click `run_setup.command`.
-Windows: double-click `run_setup.bat`.

-That installs dependencies, opens a Google login, saves a local token, and lists files in `Dataset`.

-## Pull a file later
-- macOS: double-click `pull.command` and type the filename when prompted.
-- Windows: double-click `pull.bat` and type the filename.
+2. run the setup script 01_auth.py
+3. click the link it prints and log in with your BU google account

+## Pipeline
+You can run all the scripts in order if you wish, but the only important ones are number 4 and number 6.
 Files land in `data/` and are **not** committed to Git.

 ## Key Features
 In this section you will be including a list of key features of your code/project.